qxdddliu/m-1/README.md

 # `m`

-It's very hard to predict the future of general intelligence & so it's better to just build what you think is right.
+It's very hard to predict the future of general intelligence & so it's better to just build what you think is right. ~ q